Definition:

 5. Price optimization:

-– Analyzes market factors and consumer behavior to define ideal prices.
+– Analyzes market factors and consumer behavior to determine ideal prices.

 – Predicts the price elasticity of demand for different products.